Fix "Crawled - Currently Not Indexed" From Thin Content

 Common causes

-• “What is Y” → paraphrased Wikipedia intro
+• “What is Y” -> a paraphrased Wikipedia intro

 2. No specific examples / numbers / screenshots

-Google uses “specificity signals” to judge density.
-A 1500-word all-abstract article < a 600-word article with 3 screenshots + 2 code blocks + 1 table.
+Google reads specificity signals to estimate density.
+A 1,500-word all-abstract article is weaker than a 600-word article with 3 screenshots, 2 code blocks, and a table.

 • Wikipedia / official docs rephrased